Caecilius21/silver-csv-parser/README.md

 - Virtual DOM and Performance: React's Virtual DOM efficiently updates only the necessary parts of the actual DOM, improving performance and reducing rendering overhead.
 - State Management: React's state management, combined with tools like Redux or React Context, makes it easier to manage application state and data flow, especially in large applications.
 - Rich Ecosystem: React has a vast ecosystem of libraries and tools, including state management solutions, UI component libraries, and development tools, making it easier to build feature-rich and visually appealing UIs.

+Overall, Django and React offer a powerful and flexible tech stack for building a modern web application that ingests CSV files from S3, stores data in a PostgreSQL database, and provides a user-friendly frontend to interact with the data.
+Properly deploying the app on AWS and using Docker containers will ensure scalability, reliability, and easy management of the infrastructure.